Turn your super into a regular, tax-effective income

 You may think your super is just for when you retire, but that isn't entirely true.

-If you're 55 and over and still working, you can now boost your super or reduce your working hours without affecting your take home pay.
+If you have reached your preservation age and are still working, you can boost your super or reduce your working hours without affecting your take home pay.

 That's all thanks to Transition to Retirement

 Transition to Retirement (TTR) means you can access your super through an income stream product while you're still working.